Information Current for 2018

-- DO update your roster often, especially when you turn in any applications after Oct 1.
-We do not to lose anyone through the recharter cracks.
+- DO update/refresh your roster often, especially when you turn in any applications after Oct 1.
+We do not want to lose anyone through the recharter cracks.
 Updating Roster also brings over any new trainings taken.

 - DO use the council database for uploading your roster, not your advancement program.
 This ensures correct legal names as they are listed in ScoutNet, not whatever nickname they may go by in the unit.
 This delays processing at Council.

 - There are NO TRANSFERS at recharter.
 If you use this, fees will not be properly calculated and your recharter may be held up due to lack of funds.

 - Only ONE position per person per unit, except for COR which may also be CC or MC.